CodeForPoznan/pah-fm/README.md

 This process can also be started again after executing 13th point with no affect on any previous drive.
-This allows the user to be offline virtually for how long he pleases to be, or until he finaly decides to synchronize his Drives back with backend.
+This allows the user to be offline virtually for how long he pleases to be, or until he finally decides to synchronize his Drives back with backend.